rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ### RPL Stake and Weight

-RPL is required to be effectively staked for voting to prevent vote-buying by participants unaffiliated with the protocol's operations.
+The RPL eligibility requirements help prevent vote-buying by participants unaffiliated with the protocol’s operations.

 The algorithm used for calculating power uses a square root for flattening the power contributed by any single node.
 This helps prevent large node operators from obtaining dominance over the voting process.